Midataur/graphical-graphs/README.md

 1. (Optional) Install pynode if you don't already have it.
 This repo comes with a version of it already but it isn't guaranteed to work on all platforms.
 4. Run `creator.py`
-4. To add a node, click the yellow "create_node" button
+4. To add a node, click the yellow "create" button
 5. To select a node, just click on it.
 6. To create an edge between two nodes, first select a node and then click on another node.
 7. To undo a step, click the red "undo" node